Central Michigan Savings Bank (Lansing, MI)

 Cause Details

-State banking commissioner took possession and closed the bank to protect depositors
+State Banking Commissioner Sherwood took possession and closed the doors for protection of depositors

 Newspaper Excerpt